 As noted earlier, there are several paths to explore in future work.
 Variations on the baseline model of analogical processing used here constitute one line of investigation.
-This includes more aggressive retrieval strategies (e.g., using multiple analogues), rerepresentation to improve mappings, and using the SEQL model [15] to learn generalizations from examples.
+This includes more aggressive retrieval strategies (e.g., trying different examples, using multiple examples), rerepresentation to improve mappings, and using our SEQL model [15] to learn generalizations from examples.
 We are also designing an interactive interface so that we can expand the system's capabilities by teaching it.
-More than half of the incorrect answers the system knew it could not provide a good This is an opportunity to explore interactive answer. learning while problem solving.
-For instance, given an incorrect mapping or retrieval, providing feedback about what a better mapping or retrieval would be gives the system evidence on how to reorganize its methods for encoding situations, which should lead to improved performance.
+For instance, given an incorrect mapping or retrieval, providing feedback about what a better answer would be gives the system evidence on how to reorganize its methods for encoding situations, which should lead to improved performance.
 Our goal is to expand its capabilities via instruction to include the full range of phenomena covered in the Bennett Mechanical Comprehension test.
-Being able to perform at an expert level on such an exam would be a landmark in qualitative and common sense reasoning.
+Being able to perform at an expert level on such an exam would be a landmark in qualitative reasoning.